gshipley/summitlab14/Chapters/09-Using_Cartridges.md

 	mysql -uadmin -p -h 127.0.0.1

-**Note:** The above command assumes that you have the MySQL client installed locally.
+**Note:** The above command will not work because assumes that you have the MySQL client installed locally, and the systems that have been provided to you do not have it installed.

 ##**Enabling *hot_deploy***